Yord/shargs/README.md

 Otherwise, we print the `args.answer`.

-E.g. if we run it with `node ./deepThought ask "What is the meaning of life, the universe, and everything?"`, it prints:
+E.g. if we run it with `node ./deepThought ask "What is the meaning of Life, the Universe, and Everything?"`, it prints:

 ```bash